 When buying or selling stocks there are several types of orders including market, limit, stop, stop loss and stop limit.
 They are described here.

 If you are considering purchasing an international stock fund/ETF or an international bond fund/ETF, you also need to decide whether to hedge or not to hedge against currency changes.
 This column offers some guidance.

 In my book I explain how to choose among corporate bonds (which are fully taxable), Maryland municipal bonds (which escape federal and state tax if you are a Md resident), or U.S. government bonds (which escape state tax).
 Part of this decision is based on your marginal tax brackets for state and federal taxes, which you can find here.
-(Look for "marginal tax rate calculator") You can use this website to compare the after tax yield of a corporate, federal government or municipal bonds, in order to determine which one is right for you.
+(Look for "marginal tax rate calculator" part way down the page) You can use this website to compare the after tax yield of a corporate, federal government or municipal bonds, in order to determine which one is right for you.
 That same website can help you choose which type of money market account is right for you: corporate, federal government, or municipal.
 This page will also help you choose among the various types of bonds.

-If you determine that government bonds are appropriate for your portfolio, visit this U.S. government website, where you can buy EE and I savings bonds, TIPS, treasury bills, I bonds, and other types of government bonds without paying any commission.
+If you determine that government bonds are appropriate for your portfolio, visit this U.S. government website, where you can buy EE and I savings bonds, TIPS, treasury bills, and other types of government bonds without paying any commission.